mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 a Maneuver drive to shift through folded space and emerge at its destination.
 Theoretically, Fold Space travel can be instantaneous;
-however, as this may not suit all campaign types, it is at the Referee’s discretion if instantaneous travel is possible (‘travelling without moving’).
-However, one rule that is easily applied is that the Effect of the psion’s Ship Integration roll is deducted from the equivalent, conventional travelling time.
+however, as this may not suit all campaign types, it is at the Referee's discretion if instantaneous travel is possible ('travelling without moving').
+However, one rule that is easily applied is that the Effect of the psion's Ship Integration roll is deducted from the equivalent, conventional travelling time.
 So, for example, a standard Traveller ship using a Jump engine would occupy one week in Jump space, regardless of the length of the jump; a psion who folds space